-Welcome, and thanks for stopping by!
-Please look around, and contact us if you have any questions, or are interested in the availability of any of our work.
+Welcome and thanks for stopping by!
+Please look around, and contact us if you have any questions.
 Thanks!

 Erin and Jason